timw-nl/zuidakker_2.0/docs/README.md

-# Zuidakker 2.0 Documentation
+# Zuidakker Documentation

-Complete documentation for rebuilding and maintaining the Zuidakker WordPress platform.
+Complete documentation for the Zuidakker WordPress community platform.

 ---